 Framework

-The three-layer model
+The agentic operating model

 Governance layer